This Cinnamon Roll Cake Recipe skips the yeast and rising time for a fast, easy bake. Finish it with a quick cream cheese glaze and serve warm.

 4. Continue placing the biscuits in a spiral, seam side down, until they reach the center.

-5. While the Cinnamon Roll Cake bakes (and fills your house with an amazing aroma), whip up the frosting to spread over the warm cake—swoon!
+5. While the Cinnamon Roll Cake bakes, whip up the glaze to spread over the warm cake!

 What Pan To Use

-We often make this cake in a small 6 to 8-inch cast iron skillet, but if we’re feeding others or feeling extra hungry, we use a 9-inch pie pan.
+I often make this cake in a small 6 to 8-inch cast iron skillet, but if I’m feeding others or feeling extra hungry, I use a 9-inch pie pan.

 The bigger the pan, the longer the preparation takes, but you’ll be impressed by how quickly it comes together once the assembly line is set up.

-• Don’t skip the flavor enhancers—salt and vanilla extract add essential nuance to the frosting.
+• Salt and vanilla extract add essential flavor to the glaze.
 Even small amounts make a big difference!

 • Slowly add powdered sugar to taste.
-More sugar makes the frosting sweeter and firmer; less keeps it tangier and softer.
+More sugar makes the glaze sweeter and firmer; less keeps it tangier and softer.
 Adjust to your preference for this Cinnamon Roll Cake!

 Storage